-The EU’s General Data Protection Regulation (GDPR) will apply from 25 May 2018, when it supersedes all EU member states’ current national data protection laws.
-Significant and wide-reaching in scope, the Regulation brings a 21st-century approach to data protection.
-It expands the rights of individuals to control how their personal information is collected and processed, and places a range of obligations on organisations to be more accountable for data protection.
+The EU General Data Protection Regulation (GDPR) superseded the Irish Data Protection Act 1988 on 25 May 2018.
+It expands the rights of individuals to control how their personal data is collected and processed, and places a range of new obligations on organisations to be more accountable for data protection.

 The business benefits of the GDPR

 - Build customer trust

 - Improve data governance

 - Improve competitive advantage

 Brexit and the GDPR

 EU organisations with offices based in the UK, which are handling personal data of EU residents, need to comply with the GDPR regardless of Brexit.
 The GDPR was transposed into UK law via the new UK Data Protection Act 2018.

 Post-Brexit any cross-border data flows between the EU and the UK may no longer carry automatic adequate safeguards.
 Accordingly, the UK Government is seeking an ‘adequacy decision’ from the EU to continue to share personal data.
 If this is not forthcoming, other options include seeking a bilateral agreement similar to the EU-US Privacy Shield, or for organisations to implement standard contract clauses or binding corporate rules that would add complexity and cost to data transfers.
 International organisations should consider Brexit implications in their GDPR planning.

 Find out more about the key steps to GDPR compliance >>